 So I took everything out of the drawers and mapped out a more organized system.

 Once it was all back in place, we can now find exactly what we are looking for in a fraction of the time.
 Let me show you what I started doing.

 I divided the “stuff” into sections and made a list of all the categories they went under.
 Then using my favorite label maker, I put the clear labels in a visible but conspicuous spot.

-I haven’t perfectly organized the insides of each and every drawer yet, but for now they are categorized and easy to find and put away.
+I haven’t perfectly organized the insides of each drawer yet, but for now, they are categorized and easy to find and put away.